cooolgamer/3DS-custom-keyboard/README.md

 ### Getting the requirements
 - Download the latest "Coool Custom Keyboard" archive in the [releases tab](https://github.com/cooolgamer/3DS-custom-keyboard/releases/)
 - Extract the archive, put all contents of the "SD" folder in the root of your 3DS SD card, and put the "PC" folder somewhere on your PC
+- You should have the original, unmodified keyboard installed on your 3ds, if you have a custom one, you need to restore the original keyboard

 ### Dumping and patching the keyboard and its romfs
 - Open godmode9 on your 3ds (hold start while booting) with your SD card in